ticketfrei/ticketfrei/README.md

 There is also a blacklist, which you can use to automatically sort out malicious tweets.
 Be careful though, our filter can't read the intention with which a word was used.
 Maybe you wanted it there.

-Note that atm the good- & blacklist are still outside of ticketfrei.cfg, in separate files. we will repare this soon.
+Note that atm the good- & blacklist are still outside of config.toml, in separate files. we will repare this soon.

 ### screen